Providing short term accommodation for destitute female asylum seekers

 Since 2016 St Monica's has offered accommodation to several dozen destitute women seeking asylum in the UK whose initial application to remain had been refused.

-We are based in Leeds and are supported by the board of trustees, volunteers and supporters including various local Catholic organisations, e.g. St Vincent De Paul Society (SVP); Leeds Diocesan Justice and Peace Commission; and Catholic Care.
+We are based in Leeds and are governed by a board of trustees, and supported by volunteers.
+Funding comes from a range of local, regional & national organisations, while we also benefit from the support of various local Catholic organisations, e.g. St Vincent De Paul Society (SVP); Leeds Diocesan Justice and Peace Commission; and Catholic Care.

 Picture 1.jpg